timKraeuter/BPM-2024-Extended/README.md

 2. [parallel-branches](./artifacts/instantaneous/parallel-branches) contains the BPMN models with growing parallel branches and branch length.
 3. [realistic-models](./artifacts/instantaneous/realistic-models) contains the realistic BPMN models.

-In addition, each directory contains instructions to run the soundness checking benchmarks reported in the paper.
+In addition, each directory contains instructions on how to run the soundness checking benchmarks reported in the paper.

 ### Benchmark environment
 - The benchmarks were run with hyperfine version **1.18.0** (binaries available for windows/linux in the **artifacts** folder).